 A while back I left my corporate job to start my own business.
 I noticed my confidence dwindling.
 I was working from home in sweatpants, not really caring what I was looking like and on top of that, because of my tummy issues, I was super bloated.
 I needed to get out of the funk I was in.

-She told me that she thinks there is something there and I need to explore it… I remember exactly what she said… “how you present yourself to the world, makes you feel good.”
+When she heard how excited I got explaining my outfit, she told me that she thinks there is something there and I need to explore it… I remember exactly what she said… “how you present yourself to the world, makes you feel good.”

 She was on to something.
 I was never the person who took long time getting ready, with a full face of makeup and perfectly done hair, but I did always want to feel good in my clothes.
 I took what she said to heart and kept exploring it.
-The only problem was that I didn’t want to wear fancy clothes anymore, especially because I work in my house and it would be pretty out of character for me to wearing a dress and heels in my home.
+The only problem was that I didn’t want to wear fancy clothes anymore, especially because I work from home and it would be pretty out of character for me to wearing a dress and heels in my home.

 That’s when I realized something.